 KEARBY, NEEL EARNEST

 On October 11, 1943, Colonel Kearby volunteered to lead a flight of four fighters to reconnoiter the strongly held enemy bases at Wewak, New Guinea.
 After securing important tactical information on four enemy installations, he saw an enemy fighter below.
 He made an attack and shot it down.
 His small flight then saw twelve enemy bombers escorted by thirty-six fighter aircraft.
 With numerical odds of twelve to one and low fuel supplies, he led his flight on a diving attack.
 He shot down three planes, then observed one of his comrades with two of the enemy fighters in pursuit.
 He attacked and destroyed both, then escaped into the clouds.
 After calling his flight back together he led them safely to a friendly base.
 Kearby had destroyed six enemy aircraft during one mission, the most ever for an American fighter pilot at that time.
 It was for this mission that he was awarded the Medal of Honor, presented in a special ceremony by Gen. Douglas MacArthur.

 Dallas Morning News, November 12, 1959.
 “Col. Neel E. Kearby: Pacific Thunderbolt Ace,” National Museum of the USAF—Fact Sheet (http://www.nationalmuseum.af.mil/factsheets/factsheet.asp?id=8109), accessed February 21, 2013.
 Committee on Veterans' Affairs, United States Senate, Medal of Honor Recipients, 1863–1973 (Washington: GPO, 1973).
 Historical Marker Files, Texas Historical Commission, Austin.
 Robert Hucker, "Neel Kearby, Thunderbolt Ace," Air Classics, July 1979.
 San Antonio Express, March 16, 1944.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, rev. by Richard Aghamalian, "KEARBY, NEEL EARNEST," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fkevv.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, rev. by Richard Aghamalian, "KEARBY, NEEL EARNEST," accessed October 19, 2019, http://www.tshaonline.org/handbook/online/articles/fkevv.